 A few things to notice that distinguish New York from most other states:

 • Spousal protections at the federal max.
-New York adopts the federal maximum Community Spouse Resource Allowance (CSRA) of $162,660 and the federal max Minimum Monthly Maintenance Needs Allowance (MMMNA) of $4,066.50 (effective January 1, 2026 per CMS CIB 12/9/2025).
-The CSRA floor is $74,820, well above the federal floor of $32,532.
-The Personal Needs Allowance for a nursing-home resident is $50/month, frozen since the 1980s under 18 NYCRR § 360-4.6(b)(1).
+New York adopts the federal maximum Community Spouse Resource Allowance (CSRA) of $162,660 and the federal maximum Minimum Monthly Maintenance Needs Allowance (MMMNA) of $4,066.50 (effective January 1, 2026 per the CMS Informational Bulletin of December 9, 2025).
+The at-home spouse keeps the greater of $74,820, New York's state-elected minimum, or half the couple's countable resources, capped at $162,660.
+The Personal Needs Allowance for a nursing-facility resident is $50/month under 18 NYCRR § 360-4.6.
+A waiver participant or MLTC enrollee budgeted under spousal-impoverishment rules gets a different and far larger allowance: $653/month effective January 1, 2026.

 The 60-Month Institutional Lookback (and the Lookback That Isn't)